wint3ria/swarm-updated/README.md

 The default time period between udapte checks is 5 seconds in the provided `fxia/swarm_updated` container, and 1 second in the provided testing configuration.

+Versions prior to v2.0.0 used to rely on filesystem events to detect and register modifications.
+This setup proved to be quite unreliable.
+As a result the service now actively check the md5sum with a configurable periodicity.

 I wrote this service because I had a process generating SSL certificates for various applications in my swarm stacks.
 I use this tool to perform an automatic renewal of such certificates.
 I am very open to suggestions.
 I am particularly